 Reviewed prescribing information.
 Clarified that the medications listed in this policy are subject to the product's FDA dosage and administration prescribing information.
-Clarified that non-formulary exception review authorizations for all drugs listed in this policy may be approved up to 12 months.
+Clarified that nonformulary exception review authorizations for all drugs listed in this policy may be approved up to 12 months.
 Updated the asthma coverage criteria from using maximum doses of an inhaled corticosteroid to using maximum tolerated doses of an inhaled corticosteroid.
+Added site of service review for Tezspire (tezepelumab-ekko).
+Clarified that the Site of Service Medical Necessity criteria can apply to injection drugs.
+Updated coverage criteria by adding an FEV1/FVC <0.80 and has asthma that worsens upon tapering of oral corticosteroid therapy options to the requirement to meet one of the following.